Akshit9/Top_50-Restaurants-Visualization/README.md

 # Note :

 - As it is not showing the plottings, Please check the symbol in the top right corner of input [1].
-Click on the symbol u will get an " External view available "
+Click on the symbol u will get an " External view available with nbviewer "
 - Click that view u can get proper visualizations over there.

 # Happy Learning